IAM keys

 Attributes

-There are no IAM key attributes that pertain to Splunk federated search.
+No IAM key attributes pertain to Splunk federated search.

 Authentication

-For Splunk federated search, you need the following information from the IAM key:
+To use an IAM key for Splunk federated search, you need the following information:

 - Service account username: IAM key ID